torchbox/k8s-ts-ingress/docs/source.md

 * cURL library
 * OpenSSL (or a compatible TLS library, e.g. LibreSSL)

+If you want to run the unit tests, a C++11 compiler is required.
+If you want to run the end-to-end tests, a Linux/amd64 host is required (because those tests require running the Kubernetes API server).

 ## Building

 To build and install the plugin: